ricardodelfino/btc-brl-price-ticker/README.md

 ### From the Chrome Web Store (Recommended)

-1. Visit the BTC BRL Price Ticker page on the Chrome Web Store. <!-- Replace EXTENSION_ID -->
+1. Visit the BTC BRL Price Ticker page on the [Chrome Web Store](https://chrome.google.com/webstore/detail/acdibmngomngfmgjkghpebfndbhmeabb).
 2. Click "Add to Chrome".
 3. Pin the extension to your toolbar for easy access!